bernadette-burks/bernadette-burks/README.md

 ### Education

-BFA in Fine Arts/Painting, Maine College of Art & Design, 2015<br>
+BFA in Fine Arts/Painting, Maine College of Art & Design - 2015<br>
 MSc in Data Science & Analytics, New England College - 2025<br>
 MSc in Artificial Intelligence, New England College - In Progress, 2026<br>